Project Management

 For example, we live in a world in which it has become remarkably possible to put together a website.
 Yet, is it a good use of our time?

-This question comes up now because I have just taken time to revise my buy neurontin uk Beargrass Press website.
+This question comes up now because I have just taken time to revise my Beargrass Press website.
 Working with the Beargrass Press site, however, has taken me away from other concerns.
 It has also taken me back to an event last fall, when I was invited to participate on a panel with the objective of providing guidance to such professionals as scientists and lawyers interested in transitioning to work as independent editors.

 I remain grateful to the conference organizers for the opportunity to reflect on my own path, time I would not have otherwise taken, as well for the chance to engage with others so dedicated to words.
 Those of us on the panel worked together to include presentations as well as opportunities for questions.
 As part of our presentations, we each offered a few suggestions that we hoped would be of use to those attending the session.